open-contracting/standard/docs/schema/reference.md

 An organization reference consists of two main components:

-* An `id` used to cross-reference the entry in the [parties](#parties) section that contains full information on this organization;
+* An `id` used to cross-reference the entry in the [parties](#parties) array that contains full information on this organization;
-* A `name` field that repeats the name given in the [parties](#parties) section, provided for the convenience of users viewing the data, and to support detection of mistakes in cross-referencing.
+* A `name` field that repeats the name given in the [parties](#parties) array, provided for the convenience of users viewing the data, and to support detection of mistakes in cross-referencing.

 ````{admonition} Example
 :class: hint